 As a retiree, a portion of your income will likely come from Social Security.
 Not all of your benefits are taxable, and there are ways to minimize or, at times, eliminate taxes on your Social Security benefits.

-Tip #3: Figure Out if You Need to Pay Quarterly Taxes (If Not, You May Decide to do it Anyway)
+Tip #3: Figure Out Whether You Need to Pay Quarterly Taxes (and When It May Make Sense)

-If you don’t have taxes withheld automatically, you may need to pay estimated tax payments.
-Individuals who are expected to owe $1,000 or more, or those whose withholding and refundable credits are 1) less than 90% of the tax owed or 2) at least 100% of the tax on the previous year’s return, must pay estimated tax.
+If taxes are not being withheld automatically from your income, you may be required to make estimated quarterly tax payments.
+Generally, estimated payments are required if you expect to owe $1,000 or more in taxes and your withholding and refundable credits are either less than 90% of the tax owed for the current year or less than 100% of the tax shown on your prior year’s return.

 Tip #4: If You’re Moving to a New State, Get to Know Its Tax Laws